patrickfuchs/buildH/docs/def_format.md

 The def file has two main functions:

-- Tell **buildH** which C-H are considered (for H reconstruction and order parameter calculation).
+- Tell **buildH** which C-H bonds are considered for H reconstruction and order parameter calculation.
-- Give a generic name to each C-H for the output of the order parameter (the default name for that file is `OP_buildH.out`).
+- Give a generic name to each C-H for the output of the order parameter (the default name for that file is `OP_buildH.out`); a generic name can be for example `beta1` or `beta2`.
+- Give a specific pdb name to each newly built hydrogen when a trajectory is requested.

 Initially, this type of file has been created in the [NMRlipids](https://nmrlipids.blogspot.com/) project.
 Starting from all-atom trajectories, the script [calcOrderParameters.py](https://github.com/NMRLipids/MATCH/blob/master/scripts/calcOrderParameters.py) takes such def files as input to infer what C-H are considered for the calculation.
 But it is also useful for assigning a unique generic name for each C-H along the lipid regardless of the force field considered.
 For example, the two C-H of of the beta carbon of the choline are called `beta1` and `beta2` in all PC lipids whatever the force field.
+Last, it is also useful to specify a specific pdb name to each reconstructed hydrogen.

 Many of these `.def` files can be found on the [MATCH repository](https://github.com/NMRLipids/MATCH/tree/master/scripts/orderParm_defs) for all-atom force fields.
 As in **buildH** we work with united-atom trajectories, there is a directory [def_files](https://github.com/patrickfuchs/buildH/tree/master/def_files) where you will find all the def files for the lipids supported.